-The “expo” wasn’t much but a few product vendors, the bear tent, and some food trucks, so I just decided to proceed to the start line with a quick stop at the porto potties.
-The start line was no where near as prominent as the Finish line and I almost had to ask where it was.
-Without issue I found this small, area of ribbons which held a table and the start mats.
+The “expo” wasn’t much but a few product vendors, the beer tent, and some food trucks, so I just decided to proceed to the start line with a quick stop at the porta potties.
+The start line was nowhere near as prominent as the Finish line and I almost had to ask where it was.
+Without issue, I found this small, area of ribbons which held a table and the start mats.
 I warmed up and stretched a bit and then headed into the start chute.
-While hanging out I met a couple that were in the military and another veteran race couple whom were very nice and conversational.
+While hanging out I met a couple that was in the military and another veteran race couple who were very nice and conversational.
 One of the veterans and I agreed we would like to see what we could do with this race time-wise just for curiosity sake so I set my watch and was ready to run whenever I could at a decent clip.
 After a bit, the official finally stated we had a few seconds until our heat started to, be ready.
 He blew the start horn and we were off.

-Continuing on was a rope clmb over a trash compactor, a very slippery hill and another cargo net.
+Continuing on was a rope climb over a trash compactor, a very slippery hill, and another cargo net.
 The Vibram’s did not let me down during the climbs, when other athletes were slipping back I had no problem maintaining a grip in the mud.
 I was thinking how much of a believer I came to be in these shoes during those obstacles.

 I was a little surprised that of all the races I participated in, this was the one race where I didn’t come across a single person I knew.
 It was kind of lonely actually.
 I must make a better effort to coordinate to run with friends next time.